Written By Lauren Stewart

 When you think of your next tech job, does “Digital Marketer” come to mind?
 It should; a solid understanding of marketing, combined with analytical and a few tech skills, can lead to a fulfilling, evolving career.
-By 2021, US companies are expected to spend $129 billion on Digital Marketing investments.
+By 2024, digital advertising revenue will amount to $460 billion dollars!
 With the increase in marketing buys over the last few years, experts have forecasted that digital will eventually account for 50% of total advertising spend.
 So what is digital marketing, and exactly what skills do you need to be successful?
 Check out our Guide to Digital Marketing Bootcamps to find which types of jobs and salaries you could land in digital marketing, the skills you need to excel in the field, and the best Digital Marketing Bootcamps today.

 |What is Digital Marketing?||Skills for Digital Marketers|